neondatabase/website/content/docs/import/import-from-postgres.md

 - `<user>` is the PostgreSQL role.
 - `<password>` is the role's password.
 - `ep-polished-water-579720.us-east-2.aws.neon.tech` is the hostname of the Neon PostgreSQL instance.
 Your hostname will differ.
 - `5432` is the port number of the PostgreSQL instance.
-Neon uses the default PostgreSQL port number, `5432`.
+Neon uses this default PostgreSQL port number.
 - `neondb` is the name of the default Neon database.
-You can import data into this database or create your own database.
+You can use this database or create your own.
 For instructions, see [Create a database](../docs/manage/databases#create-a-database).

-After you add the connection strings from your existing PostgreSQL database and your Neon database, your command will appear similar to the following:
+After you input the connection strings into the command, it will appear similar to the following:

 ```bash
 pg_dump postgres://<user>:<password>@<hostname>:5432/<dbname> | psql postgres://<user>:<password>@ep-polished-water-579720.us-east-2.aws.neon.tech:5432/<dbname>